ynux/snowflake_datavault/README.md

-# Create a Data Vault from Metadata & Mapping, with Synthetic or Sample Data
+# Create a Data Vault from Metadata & Mapping, using Snwoflake Sample Data

-The idea for this project is to take some minimal input to build sqlalchemy code against Snowflake that creates and loads a data vault.
+The idea of this project is to build a minimal raw data vault on top of a minimal Snwoflake Sample Database.
+It helped me to better understand which input, decisions and work building a raw vault involves.

+To run it, you need access to the Snowflake Sample Database snowflake_sample_data.TPCH_SF1, and be able to create 3 schemas (staging, metadata, dv_rav)

+Many shortcuts are taking, and it only works under perfect conditions.
+The goal is to produce something visible with the least possible effort.

-The input is:
+## The Input:

-* source table metadata (table definitions with columns and data type)
+* source schema metadata (table definitions with columns and data type) and data, from the sample db
-* source to target mapping
+* source to target mapping, manual

 The output is sqlalchemy scripts to create

 * staging tables
 * hubs
 * sats
 * links

-and to load them.
+and sql to load them.

-### Sample Input Metadata and Data

-This project uses Snowflake databases, and the sample database snowflake_sample_data.TPCH_SF1 .
-It can either create "stupid synthetic data", simply random strings / numbers and some fixed dates, without any logic or structure.
-Or load sample data (see below for details).

-### What to use this for

-Just practice, not real production - you should buy a tool.
-The goal is to produce something visible, it takes many shortcuts.
-It only works under perfect conditions.

-### Data Vault Metadata Design

-The *metadata columns* of the sats and hubs are designed for [the TEAM metadata of Roelant Vos](https://github.com/RoelantVos/TEAM).
-For a minimal approach with the columns required by Data Vault 2.0 see [Kent Graziano's "Data Vault 2.0 Modeling Basics"](https://www.vertabelo.com/blog/data-vault-series-data-vault-2-0-modeling-basics/)

-The *metadata for hub and sat generation* is a simplified version of what TEAM uses.
-For the full beauty see the github repository (`ClassJsonHandling.cs`).

-### Notes on the Code
+## Design Decisions: Data Model

+* only use required columns (nothing e.g. like a ETL_RUN_PID to support the ETL tool)
+* create one hub and satellite per staging table (no splitting of satellites or stuff)
+* no fancy data vault entities (self links, business vault, pit-tables, bridge tables etc)
+* no data in links ("link satellites")
+* hash merging for satellites (because the underlying staging data is stupid)

+## Design Decisions: Code

+* put mapping metadata into snowflake (i would have liked to keep everything in csv, but some joining between mapping and table column metadata is needed)
+* rely on naming conventions (e.g. standard name for hub hash key)
 * written for python 3.7
-* install the requirements
+* install the requirements - mainly snowflake sqlalchemy and jinja.
+Using a virtualenv is recommended.
 * for tests, there should be a sqlite version.
 See load_stg.py for a stub.
+* sqlalchemy is abandoned when we get to the loading

+## Sources

+* Kent Graziano
+* Dani Schnider
+* Roelant Vos

-### How to use this
+## How to use this

 1. Prepare input metadata in `data/input/table_definitions.csv` (see below for examples)
 2. Establish connection to Snowflake `bin/connect_snowflake.py` (everything in config.ini is expected to exist)